 All cases of suspected child abuse (physical, sexual, emotional or neglect) should be given the highest priority.

-All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Amended and Approved by Governors October 2023 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.